FexDaFox/GravCalc/README.md

 Installation:
-Clone the repository to your computer. cd into the directory type "make" type "./gravcalc"
+Clone the repository to your computer. cd into the directory, type "make", type "./gravcalc"